NathLeS/flat-search-bar-by-gambleats/README.md

-# TypeScript Components by Rupert
+# SearchBar Components by GamblEats Team

 This component was created during a CESI School of Engineering Project for a food delivery website named GamblEats.